-CAUTION: Do not remove the data plates from the grate assembly.
-The data plates contain important warranty and safety information.
+A CAUTION: Do not remove the data plates from the grate assembly.
+The data plates contain important warranty and safety information

-Remove logs and heater base assembly from cartons.
+Remove log and heater base assembly from cartons.

 - Note: Do not pick up heater base assembly by burners.
 This could damage heater.
-Always handle base assembly by grate. - Remove all protective packaging applied to logs and heater for shipment. - Check heater for any shipping damage.
-If heater is damaged call INNOVATIVE HEARTH PRODUCTS at 1-800-655-2008 for replacement parts before returning to dealer.
+Always handle base assembly by grate. - 2.
+Remove all protective packaging applied to log and heater for shipment. - 3.
+Check heater for any shipping damage.
+If heater is damaged call INNOVATIVE HEARTH PRODUCTS at 1-800-655-2008 for replacement parts before returning to dealer